 17. Michelangelo's Madhouse

 I’ve heard this silly game called by other names.
 Whoever is Michelangelo takes each of the other players by the hands and spins around with them several times before letting them go.
 Each player than freezes as they land.
-This part doesn’t really effect the outcome of the game, so kids can “fall” as silly as they want.
+This part doesn’t really affect the outcome of the game, so kids can “fall” as silly as they want.
 After each statue is set, Michelangelo walks through his madhouse trying to get the other players to laugh without touching them.
 The first to giggle (or if you prefer, the last) is the next Michelangelo.

 18. Mother Says